Students enrolled at the SDUHSD high school campuses may submit registration and payment here for the 2023 DIGITAL PSAT/NMSQT® exam.

 Exam scores are typically released in mid-December via The College Board’s online portal.

-When PSAT/NMSQT® scores are ready online, the student will receive from College Board an email with instructions on how to create a College Board profile, how to go to the online score report, and how to use the access code to view scores.
+When PSAT/NMSQT® scores are ready online, the student will receive from College Board an email with instructions on how to go to the online score report, and how to use the access code to view scores.
 Please visit College Board’s website for detailed information on how to access PSAT/NMSQT® scores.

 – score alert emails are sent to the student email address the student provides during registration. my.sduhsd.net emails should NOT be used since only SDUHSD.net users are able to send messages to those addresses.
 Students should use a personal email AND should make sure that email is also used on their College Board profile.